WillHayes096283/Movie-Collection-Library/README.md

 # Menu-driven interaction
 We implemented a command-line menu driver function within the Library class.
-It simply, gets an integer from the user and uses a switch statement to interact with a Library object.
+It simply gets an integer from the user and uses a switch statement to interact with a Library object.
 The switch statement will call the appropriate member function (and will sometimes perform some extra logic).

 <img width="391" alt="cli" src="https://user-images.githubusercontent.com/59177560/198178671-57c5b2c4-6326-4e0f-95bd-e2aced85abdc.png">